 ArcGIS Enterprise is designed to expand the use of maps and GIS apps within organizations.
-The following is a sample of the many clients you can implement to help people in your organization interact with maps and other items in your ArcGIS Enterprise portal.
+The following is a sample of the many clients you can implement to help users in your organization interact with maps and other items in ArcGIS Enterprise.

 Configurable apps and app builders